urbanityllc/axthe/docs/guide.md

 # Guide part I

 You will not learn to dance by reading about dancing.
 What I'm saying you have to write code to learn to code.
-Lets jump in!
+Lets jump in and see the AXthe tech stack!
 Note, you will need to create an account on Supabase.io and Ably to follow this guide.

-1. The directory structure, as mentioned in the outline on the home page mostly has index.pug in every folder.
-This makes the navigation in the browser nicer and makes it easier to develop.
-That is the major difference from Express generator.
-You can start myAPIapp with ```./r.sh```, and in a browser open the port indicated, likely 8080.

-2. You can glance package json, and see an integration test.
-A business model layer that uses http://npmjs.com/package/@supabase/supabase-js as a data layer.
-You can run ts.sh to run a sample integration test.
-This allows you to write an API, take a look at myJAMapp/lib/APreRouter.js for ```this.eapp.get('/api/data1', (req, res) => {```, you can just go to the browser /api/data1 and see how an API is called.

-3. For web components we use http://docs.ficusjs.org library.
-In the myJAMapp folder, there is a exampleComp1 and 2.
-There is a web component on a page that calls an API in myAPIapp.
-You need to run both the myAPIapp that hosts the API and myJAMapp that hosts the web component.
-In addtion to running the myAPIapp in 1, you should start myJAMapp build watcher in that folder via ```run.sh```.
-If you navigate in browser to /exampleComp2 and click submit you should see the myJAMapp update the myAPIapp.
+- For web components we use http://docs.ficusjs.org in the myCOMPapp folder.
+There is a exampleComp1 in myCOMPapp ./src.
+You can see a pug page and and a .js component.
+By following Micro Front Ends application architecture ( http://tinyurl.com/microFronts ) you can hide some of the .js in a large grained component so that page creators mostly leverage slots and attributes, and not have to deal with .js.
+In the myCOMPapp folder type ```./run.sh```, and navigate in a browser to ```/exampleComp1```.

-4. If you need to build 'native' mobile apps, you can use Cordova, in myJAMapp folder.
+- If you need to build 'native' mobile apps, you can use Cordova ( in myCOMPapp folder ).
+There is not an example of that, as it is trivial.

+- From the myAPIapp folder you can start express.js via ```./r.sh```.
+(First copy envEx to .env and enter Ably and Supabase keys that you get when you register on their sites).
+In a browser type in ```/api/data1```, you can get the port from .env, likely http://localhost:8080/api/data1.
+That is how an API is called.

+- You can peak at myAPIapp/lib

 # Guide part II

-Lets level up to some more topics:

 - ./docs folder is Docsify.
 You can connect it to Caddy+DNS.

 - You can add static11tyPug to Caddy+DNS.
 For more on 11ty check their docs.
-You can copy some of the class myJAMapp outputs into 11ty.
+You can copy some of the class myCOMPapp outputs into 11ty.

+- The directory|folder structure, as mentioned in the outline on the home page mostly has index.pug in every folder.
+This makes the navigation in the browser nicer and makes it easier to develop.
+That is the major difference from Express generator.
+You can start myAPIapp with ```./r.sh```, and in a browser open the port indicated, likely 8080.

 - Everything myAPIapp is just standard express.js, the most popular node.js module: http://gist.github.com/cekvenich2/a4764a1946356e387b6d47d988b5050a